Morris Raphael Cohen

-Morris Raphael Cohen (Морыс Рафаэль Коэн; July 25, 1880 – January 28, 1947) was an American judicial philosopher, lawyer, and legal scholar who united pragmatism with logical positivism and linguistic analysis.
+Morris Raphael Cohen (Морыс Рафаэль Коэн; July 25, 1880 – January 28, 1947) was a Russian-born American judicial philosopher, lawyer, and legal scholar who united pragmatism with logical positivism and linguistic analysis.
 This union coalesced into the "objective relativism" fermenting at Columbia University before and during the early twentieth-century interwar period.
 He was father to Felix S. Cohen and Leonora Cohen Rosenfield.

 Life and career

 Cohen was born in Minsk, Imperial Russia (present-day Belarus), the son of Bessie (Farfel) and Abraham Mordecai Cohen.
-He moved with his family to New York, at the age of 12.
-He attended the City College of New York and Harvard University, where he studied under Josiah Royce, William James, and Hugo Münsterberg.
-He obtained a PhD from Harvard in 1906.
+He moved with his family to New York at the age of 12.
+He attended the City College of New York (CCNY) and Harvard University, where he studied under Josiah Royce, William James, and Hugo Münsterberg.
+He obtained a PhD from Harvard in 1906, with a dissertation titled Kant's Doctrine as to the Relation between Duty and Happiness.

 He was Professor of Philosophy at CCNY from 1912 to 1938.
 He also taught law at City College and the University of Chicago 1938-41, gave courses at the New School for Social Research, and lectured in Philosophy and Law at Columbia, Cornell, Harvard, Stanford, Yale, and other universities.

 Cohen was legendary as a professor for his wit, encyclopedic knowledge, and ability to demolish philosophical systems.
 "He could and did tear things apart in the most devastating and entertaining way; but...he had a positive message of his own", said Robert Hutchins.
 Bertrand Russell said of Cohen that he had the most original mind in contemporary American philosophy.

+In 1923 he edited and penned an introduction to a collection of Charles Sanders Peirce essays entitled Chance, Love and Logic.

 In the 1930s, Cohen helped give CCNY its reputation as the "proletarian Harvard," perhaps more than any other faculty member.
 He advocated liberalism in politics but opposed laissez-faire economics.
 Cohen also defended liberal democracy and wrote indictments of both fascism and communism.
 Cohen's obituary in the New York Times called him "an almost legendary figure in American philosophy, education and the liberal tradition".

-From his work, Reason and Nature: